 What’s the trip cost?

-•Trip price is $1,850.
+•Trip price is $1,850 per person.
 A $500 deposit is required to hold your spot.
 Deposit goes towards your total trip cost.

-•Deposit and/or trip payment is 100% fully refundable by January 1st, 2023 with written notice.
-No refunds after January 1st, 2023 for any reason.
+•Deposit and/or trip payment is 100% fully refundable by February 1st, 2023 with written notice.
+No refunds after February 1st, 2023 for any reason.
 Trip Insurance is recommended, but not required.
-If unforeseen/uncontrollable circumstances occur such as natural disaster, pandemic related government closures, etc., trip may be rescheduled to a future date.
+If unforeseen/uncontrollable circumstances occur such as natural disaster, pandemic related government closures, etc., trip will be rescheduled to a future date.

 • 7 days / 6 nights comfortable rainforest accommodations in Costa Rica.

 •All Meals: 6 breakfasts, 6 lunches and 6 dinners.
 Most special dietary needs can be accommodated.
 Let us know in advance.

 • Ground transportation within Costa Rica will be provided with professional local driver.